adamAllaround/DoctorBooking/Readme.md

 # Appointment booking application
 This application, in its final version, will be a rest api allowing to book doctor appointments.
 Its main goal is to exercise what we've already learned about Hibernate and put it into practice.
-The architecture and more in-depth description will be available on allaroundJava blog.
+The architecture and more in-depth description is available on [allaroundJava blog.](https://allaroundjava.com/complete-spring-hibernate-application/)

 ## User Stories
 This is a set of user stories characterizing each application version.